waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Turn 5718: Reached Jasmine at top of Olivine Lighthouse.

 # Strategy: Get SecretPotion from Cianwood
-- Current Location: Olivine City.
+- Current Location: Olivine City harbor.
 - Task: Surf south across Route 40 and Route 41 to reach Cianwood City.
 - Preparation: Teach Surf to Ravioli (Krabby).
 Heal at Pokémon Center.
 - Route: Route 40 is south of Olivine.
 Route 41 follows.
 Cianwood is the destination.
 - Objective in Cianwood: Find the Pharmacy and get the medicine.
 - Return: Bring medicine back to Jasmine at the top of Olivine Lighthouse.
-- BUOY: Impassable water barrier.
-Verified at (13, 32) on Olivine City map.
+- Obstacle: Buoy line at Y=32 in Olivine harbor.
+Need to find the exit to open water.